Eugene H. Holeman Award

 “AFDOSS has always been, and will remain, my principal resource for examples of friendship and ability in administering federal and state laws…”

-“AFDO is an organization if, once you have become an active member,
+“AFDO is an organization if, once you have become an active member, you are influenced for life.”

 The Eugene H. Holeman award recipient is determined by a committee of five members from AFDOSS, who consider all nominations for the award each year and provide a recommendation prior to the Annual Education Conference.
 The five-member committee is determined by the AFDOSS By-Laws (Section 15), which states: “The Eugene H. Holeman Awards Committee shall consist of 5 members as follows: (1) the most recent recipient as Chairman, (2) the President of the Association and (3) the three past living recipients.
 If three members as described are not available, the President may appoint such members as necessary to fill all five positions.